 SHBG: The sex hormone binding globulin (SHBG) test may be used to help evaluate men for low testosterone.
 It may be ordered in conjunction with other tests such as total testosterone to evaluate the status of a person’s sex hormones.

 Free Testosterone: Free testosterone levels can be measured and normal levels rely on a person’s age and it is the best indicator of a man’s testosterone status.
 However, there has been so much controversy over the quality and interpretation of these numerous tests that many experts have given up on the free testosterone and rely primarily on the total testosterone.

 LH: A luteinizing hormone test measures the volume of luteinizing hormone (LH) in a sample of blood or urine.
-LH test will determine whether your pituitary gland is working properly to regulate and stimulate production of testosterone.
+LH test will determine whether your pituitary gland is working properly to regulate and stimulate the production of testosterone.

 LH low levels raise the possibility of a problem with the pituitary gland or hypothalamus.
 High levels indicate that the problem has arisen because the testicles are unable to produce testosterone sufficiently despite a strong stimulus to do so.

 Prolactin: Very high levels of prolactin may indicate the presence of a tumour of the pituitary gland which in turn can lead to low testosterone.

 HCT or HGB: The hematocrit and hemoglobin tests reveal whether there are normal numbers of red blood cells in the bloodstream.
 A side effect of testosterone replacement is a rise in red blood cells, thus blood donation may be recommended.

 PSA: This test measures the amount of prostate-specific antigen (PSA) in your blood and should be obtained to have a baseline value prior to beginning testosterone treatment and to make sure it is within normal limits.